Individual Courses

 Managerial Finance — BUSN625

-Exploration of the managerial finance discipline in business and including international and ethical implications.
-Topics covered include but are not limited to financial statement analysis, valuation and capital budgeting, risk and return analysis, capital structure and dividend policy, short-term and long-term financing alternatives, and international finance.
+Exploration of the managerial finance discipline in business to include international and ethical implications.
+Topics include financial statement analysis, budgeting, risk and return analysis, capital structure and dividend policy, financing alternatives, and international finance.
 Extensive utilization of spreadsheets and decision-making in solving problems and cases will be required.
 PQ: LEAD607 or LEAD611, BUSN615.

 Number of credits: 3